It's My Party

 “Don’t you think it’s diagnostic that we’ve seen no other cars trying to find this place?”

-"Not really.
-The invitation recommended that people find parking between 1:00 and 1:30, and that the party would start before 2 PM.
-We're very late."
+“Not really.
+The invitation said the festivities would start before2 PM.
+We’re very late.”
 Emily stretched and thought for a moment, her fingertips idly drumming on the steering wheel.
-"I suppose we could try to find a house and ask."
+“I suppose we could try to find a house and ask.”

 A thin rolling band of clouds began to cover the moon on the horizon, and the dark isolation made Jada shiver.
 “Oh Emily, in a few more minutes, it’s going to be pitch black out here.
 Do you really want to do that?”
 She hoped Emily would hear the worry in her voice.